 - Please email firstname.lastname@example.org or call 01 672 4802 for guidance if you have any difficulties logging in.

-How do I test to see if I can watch webcasts from my office/ home computer?
+How do I test to see if I can watch a lecture from my office/ home computer?

-If you intend to rely on the webcasting resource, we ask that you ensure prior to the application process that your home/office PC is compatible with the relevant software.
-This requires a very straightforward test, go to: https://lawschool.lawsociety.ie
+If you intend to avail of the lecture capture facility, we ask that you ensure prior to the application process that your home/office PC is compatible with the relevant software.
+This requires a very straightforward test, go to:

-If you cannot view the webcast, follow the instructions provided.
+If you cannot view the lecture, follow the instructions provided.
 There may be local factors such as 'firewalls' and we suggest that at first instance you check with your IT provider.

-For more about webcasting and the Diploma Centre's ‘mobile professional learning’ project, read about our learning approach.
+For more about lecture capturing and the Diploma Centre's ‘mobile professional learning’ project, read about our learning approach.

-All Law Society of Ireland Diploma Centre examinations are closed book.
-You will be informed of your examination number by email.
-Please ensure that we have your correct email and postal address.
-All changes to contact details should be emailed to firstname.lastname@example.org.
-You must not write your name on any part of the examination paper.
-The venue for the exam(s) will be confirmed closer to the time of the exam(s).
+All Law Society of Ireland Diploma Centre examinations are closed book unless otherwise noted.
+You will be informed of your examination number once you are registered on the course.
+The time and venue for the exam(s) will be confirmed closer to the date of the exam(s).
+Please ensure that we have your correct email and postal address on file.
+Any changes to contact details after course registration should be emailed to email@example.com.

 Exam results will be communicated on Diploma Hub approximately 12 weeks after the examination has taken place via your profile which is completely secure and only you can access.